 The party won great publicity after opposing Hungary’s bid for the 2024 Summer Olympics, citing concern for the economy and costs associated with holding such an event.
 Budapest’s bid was eventually withdrawn due to public outcry, and Momentum gained traction.

-Challenging the current predicament
+Momentum: challenging the current predicament in Hungary

 Momentum represents a breath of fresh air in Hungary, especially for the younger generations.
 For many of its supporters, tired of and deeply disappointed with their political elite and representatives, the current parties represented in Parliament aren’t progressive, don’t challenge the status quo and remain for the most part relics of the past, unable to work for a better present and brighter future.
 Furthermore, the current opposition has been unable to form a strong and common block against the ruling party Fidesz, dashing hopes of any change, as the most recent national and European elections have shown.

 Populists, whether conservatives, nationalists or conservative socialists are all the rage these days in Central Europe, with Visegrad Group countries largely dominated by opportunistic movements whose policies and rhetoric are more based on blatant electioneering that on a set of beliefs, values, ideas and policies.
 Hungary’s ruling Fidesz is one of them, combining its worst aspects and creating a potent, anti-democratic and authoritarian concoction.